walmartlabs/lacinia/docs/tutorial/component.rst

 the ``:schema-provider`` component.

 .. literalinclude:: /_examples/tutorial/schema-3.clj
-   :caption: src/clojure_game_geek/schema.clj
+   :caption: src/my/clojure_game_geek/schema.clj
-   :emphasize-lines: 7, 35, 46, 50, 53-
+   :emphasize-lines: 4,34,45,49,52-64

-The real changes are at the bottom of the namespace.
+The significant changes are at the bottom of the namespace.
 There's a new record, SchemaProvider, that implements the Lifecycle protocol.